diglos/parity-raspbian-deb/README.md

 Note that parity binary is compressed as of github file size limit.

-This deb package is part of the custom ethereum node raspbian image:
+This deb package is part of the custom ethereum node raspbian image for Raspberrypi:

 https://github.com/diglos/pi-gen